lcsjunior/arduino-smart-aquarium/README.md

 For this project, I chose to use the ThingSpeak IoT platform.
 See the dashboard here: <https://thingspeak.com/channels/2421172>

 Basically, this project applies to my two planted nano aquariums, one 20l and the other 45l, which has CO2 injection through a Zrdr stainless steel cylinder and external Drop Checker.
-Each one has two 6500K LED bars and simple heaters that are activated according to a target temperature (thermostat function).
+Each one has two 6500K LED bars and simple heaters that are activated according to a target temperature (thermostat function.
+See: https://github.com/lcsjunior/arduino-smart-aquarium/blob/main/lib/common/thermostat.h).

 4 outlets are using the relays and 2 have ac current directly to power the hang-ons.
 K1 for aquarium heater 1, K2 for aquarium heater 2, K3 for LED bars connected to a P4 source and K4 for CO2 solenoid valve.